What’s the test for?

 This study is a non-invasive test which evaluates how long it takes for faeces to pass through your bowel.

-To do this, firstly five small capsules containing plastic markers are ingested.
-An X-ray of your abdomen will be then taken which will show up any markers left in your bowel.
+To do this, firstly five small capsules containing plastic markers are ingested, you will be given an appointment four days after the first two capsules are ingested.
+An X-ray of your abdomen will then be taken, which will show up any markers left in your bowel.
+The test normally spans over 5-7 days, and you will be given specific timings by your consultant.

 If you are paying for this test yourself and not through private medical insurance, the cost will be £250.